 Infecting and overloading industrial systems to cause damage that will kill and injure employees whilst hurting economic output is another favourite tool of state-sponsored attackers.
 One such attack, attributed to Iran (although they deny it), occurred in 2018.
 Purpose-built malware was used to target a petrochemical plant with the intention to override safety controls, cause a build-up of pressure and trigger an explosion.

 Other attacks are purely malicious.
 Russia is attributed (although they deny it) with the creation of the CyberSnake malware which provides attackers complete access to a network and the option to wipe all data from connected systems.
 The malware was used as a secondary channel of attack to cripple the Ukrainian power grid during Russia’s invasion into Ukraine in 2014.
 A number of countries also had strange power issues in 2019, although none were officially attributed to a cyber-attack.

-Finally, there are the state-sponsored attacks which aren’t for the purposes of war, but economic gain.
-In 2018, China allegedly conducted a multi-year cyber-espionage campaign which involved stealing intellectual property from several aviation engineering companies and using the stolen technology to design and build an entire aeroplane.
+Finally, there are state-sponsored attacks that aren’t for the purposes of war, but for economic gain.
+In 2018, China allegedly conducted a multi-year cyber-espionage campaign that involved stealing intellectual property from several aviation engineering companies and using the stolen technology to design and build an entire aeroplane.

 How can I protect my business against a state-sponsored cyber-attack?